terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_4_x_install.html.markdown

 ---
-layout: "vcd"
+layout: "vcloud"
 page_title: "Viettel IDC Cloud: Container Service Extension 4.2 installation"
-sidebar_current: "docs-vcd-guides-cse-4-x-install"
+sidebar_current: "docs-vcloud-guides-cse-4-x-install"
 description: |-
-  Provides guidance on configuring VCD to be able to install and use Container Service Extension 4.2
+  Provides guidance on configuring Vcloud to be able to install and use Container Service Extension 4.2
 ---

 # Container Service Extension 4.2 installation

 ## About

-This guide describes the required steps to configure VCD to install the Container Service Extension (CSE) 4.2, that will allow tenant users to deploy **Tanzu Kubernetes Grid Multi-cloud (TKGm)** clusters on VCD using Terraform or the UI.
+This guide describes the required steps to configure Vcloud to install the Container Service Extension (CSE) 4.2, that will allow tenant users to deploy **Tanzu Kubernetes Grid Multi-cloud (TKGm)** clusters on Vcloud using Terraform or the UI.

 To know more about CSE [4.2](https://docs.vmware.com/en/VMware-Cloud-Director-Container-Service-Extension/4.2/rn/vmware-cloud-director-container-service-extension-42-release-notes/index.html), you can visit [the documentation][cse_docs].